 In essence, relying on updates not breaking if the maintainer doesn’t intend it, means relying on software being bug-free.

-This does not mean that SemVer is bad or worthless.
+This does not mean that SemVer is bad or without merit.
 Knowing the intentions of a maintainer can be valuable – especially when things break.
 Because that’s all SemVer is: a TL;DR of the changelog.

 On the bright side, I’ve seen major bumps come and go without affecting me at all.
 A major bump can only tell you about the existence of an intentional breaking change – but nothing about the impact, because it lacks the granularity.